 With a pandemic affecting all corners of the world, the economy in many countries have entered a period of recession.
 With the unemployment rate skyrocketing, people are looking for ways to continue to support themselves in this global health crisis.
 This thought has crossed everyone’s minds at this point, ‘should I start a business?’.

 The short answer to that question would be a simple yes, yes you should.
 This may seem not very reasonable, considering the economic downturn.
-Still, just like the old saying ‘every cloud has a silver lining,’ it is during economic downturns that the opportunity to develop and build a small business becomes it’s most prominent.
-With this in mind, however, you do need to consider your target market and the type of business you want to start.
+Still, just like the old saying ‘every cloud has a silver lining,’ it is during economic downturns that the opportunity to develop and build a new business becomes it’s most prominent.
+With this in mind and resources such as the Latest retail and wholesale trade in Australia released by the ABS, it becomes more apparent as the type of business you want to start.

 Why should I start a business during a recession?

 There are many reasons for starting a business during a recession is beneficial.

 First of all, things are way cheaper at the moment.
 Because of the economy experiencing a downturn, many businesses are putting most of their goods and services up for discounts to help encourage their customers to continue purchasing from them.

 This means you can get everything you need to start your business at a lower cost.
 It is also at this time that you’re able to find other services to help you start your business.
 Some service providers are offering discounted website and logo designs.